 Condenser microphones operate on electrostatic principles.

-This is because a condenser microphone cap acts as a parallel plate capacitor.
+This is because a ribbon condenser microphone cap acts as a parallel plate capacitor.

 Here’s a diagram showing a condenser microphone capsule.
 (Transducer element).